-I know that the National Association of REALTORS® requires that Code of Ethics training be completed every two years.
+I know that the National Association of REALTORS® requires that Code of Ethics training be completed every three years.
 Do any classes I took fulfill this requirement?

 How often must I take Ethics?

-A REALTOR® must take the REALTOR® Code of Ethics course once every four years to satisfy the NAR requirement.
+A REALTOR® must take the REALTOR® Code of Ethics course once every three years to satisfy the NAR requirement.
 The TREC Legal Update I and TREC Legal Update II courses must be taken every two years under TREC CE education status in order to renew your license.
-TREC Legal Update II will also satisfy NAR’s requirement.
-Please note that the NAR Code of Ethics course will not satisfy TREC’s Legal Update requirements.
+TREC Legal Update II will not satisfy NAR’s requirement, and the NAR Code of Ethics course will not satisfy TREC’s Legal II Update requirements.